OpenDreamKit/OpenDreamKit.github.io/_posts/2018-03-15-jupyterhub-binder-convergence.md

 Desktop PC because that resources is readily available and idle 99% of the time.

-Setup: Luc recreates the same environment on his local server by just changing the server name in the binder URL.
+Setup: Luc recreates the same environment on his local server (for example by just changing the server name in the binder URL).

 ## Easy sharing of computational environments